manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 Low-level client calls
 ======================

-The [Search](searchclass.md) and [Index](indexclass.md) classes are built on top of the low-level Client class methods, providing an easier way to construct the queries.
+The [Search](searchclass.md) and [Table](tableclass.md) classes are built on top of the low-level Client class methods, providing an easier way to construct the queries.
 Those familiar with the HTTP API syntax or wanting the ultimate speed can simply use the Client class.

 The methods of the Client class reflect, as much as possible, the same request payloads/responses of the Manticore Search HTTP API.

-Besides operations on an index, there are also provided methods for performing tasks on the search server or search cluster.
+Besides operations on a table, there are also provided methods for performing tasks on the search server or search cluster.

 Table of Contents
 -----------------